How to sell or trade-in your Android phone to get the most money

 Assuming your data is associated with your Google account, then your contacts, calendar, and email will already be fully backed up in the cloud.
 That means that when you fire up your new phone, that important information will be there as soon as you log into your Google account.

 If you'd rather not go through the cloud, your device manufacturer may have desktop software that would allow you to back up your data with a USB cable.
 But, again, that process will vary by who made your phone or tablet.
-Samsung's Smart Switch will even allow you to back up to external storage or even transfer directly to your new phone, provided that the new phone is made by Samsung.
+Samsung's Smart Switch will even allow you to back up to external storage in addition to a transfer directly to your new phone, provided that the new phone is made by Samsung.

 Passwords can (and should) be backed up using a centralized password manager, but Google also has a built-in password manager tied to your Google account that will auto-fill usernames and passwords both in apps and on the web in Chrome.
 Smart Lock goes a step further and saves all of that information on a per-app basis; this happens automatically whenever an app supports Smart Lock.